 - Khanh-Van Le-Bucklin, MD — Senior Associate Dean, Medical Education

-- Oswald Steward, PhD — Senior Associate Dean, Research
+- Suzanne Sandmeyer, PhD – Senior Associate Dean, Research and Professor, Biological Chemistry

 - Chris Smith — Associate Vice Chancellor, Health Advancement